mbcse/SIH2020/README.md

 # SIH2020  Blockchain Based ERP/KMP(Airport Authority Of India Project)

+# **NOTE THIS IS A DEPLOYMENT REPOSITORY OF SIH PROJECT, TO SEE MORE DETAILS ABOUT PROJECT PLEASE VISIT LINK :https://github.com/mbcse/SIH2020KMP_Hexa-Techies**

 ## Problem Statement
 A web Based application using **Blockchain** technology is sought from **Airport Licensing** to retrive important and relevant **Project related information from of pool of data source i.e, SAP, E-mail, E-Office, Scan documents and DataBase**.
 Below features are desired in an application: